simongis/gnaf-for-arcgis/README.md

 ### Running the Data Prep Tools

+7. Try running the tool

 > Do you have ArcGIS Server/Enterprise installed on your machine?
 > There appears to be a bug when trying to run some of the Data Interop tools on a machine that has ArcGIS Server installed.
 An [issue](https://geonet.esri.com/thread/185929-etl-sketchup-to-feature-class) with multiple versions of python clashing.
-Workaround is to either unintall ArcGIS Server or simply run the tools from the Workbench
+Workaround is to either unintall ArcGIS Server or simply run the tools from the Workbench.

 7. Running the ImportPSV2 tool